actie/actie_smsc/README.md

 ## Configuration

-For change the configuration, create the file `config/initializers/actie_smsc.rb` in your project like shown in example.
+To change the configuration, create the file `config/initializers/actie_smsc.rb` in your project.
+Like shown in example:

 ```ruby
 ActieSmsc.configure do |config|